vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/validators.md

 The following property validators are available:<br />

-* **TextValidator** - checks if a string is withing a min max length and conforms to a (optional) format.
+* **TextValidator** - checks if a string is within a min max length and conforms to a (optional) format.
 Extends PropertyValidator<String>

-### TextValidator
-Checks if a string is withing a min max length and conforms to a (optional) format.
-Extends PropertyValidator<String>

-* PostcodeValidator - checks if postcode is a valid format, Class extends TextValidator
+* **PostcodeValidator** - checks if postcode is a valid format, Class extends TextValidator
-* UkPostcodeValidator - checks if a UK postcode is valid based on UK Format.
+* **UkPostcodeValidator** - checks if a UK postcode is valid based on UK Format.
 This class extends PostcodeValidator
-* ChinaPostcodeValidator - checks for Chinese postcode format.Class extends PostcodeValidator
+* **ChinaPostcodeValidator** - checks for Chinese postcode format.Class extends PostcodeValidator
-* IssueNumberValidator - checks if issue number is 4 digits long and only digits 0-9 used. class extends TextValidator
+* **IssueNumberValidator** - checks if issue number is 4 digits long and only digits 0-9 used. class extends TextValidator
-* AliasValidator - checks if Alisa is less than 256 characters long.
+* **AliasValidator** - checks if Alisa is less than 256 characters long.
 Class extends TextValidator
-* TitleValidator - checks if title is valid. class extends TextValidator
+* **TitleValidator** - checks if title is valid. class extends TextValidator
-* EmailValidator - check if email address conforms to valid pattern.
+* **EmailValidator** - check if email address conforms to valid pattern.
 Class extends TextValidator
-* CardHolderNameValidator - checks if cardholdername is less than 256 chars and text pattern    .Class extends TextValidator
+* **CardHolderNameValidator** - checks if cardholdername is less than 256 chars and text pattern    .Class extends TextValidator
-* AddressLineValidator - checks if address line is less than 256 chars.
+* **AddressLineValidator** - checks if address line is less than 256 chars.
 Class extends TextValidator.
-* CountyValidator - checks if county is between 0 and 256 chars.Class extends TextValidator
+* **CountyValidator** - checks if county is between 0 and 256 chars.Class extends TextValidator
-* CvvValidator - checks if CVV is correct length for issuer and that only digits 0-9 are used.
+* **CvvValidator** - checks if CVV is correct length for issuer and that only digits 0-9 are used.
 Class extends TextValidator
-* NameValidator - checks if name is less than 256 char and has correct format.
+* **NameValidator** - checks if name is less than 256 char and has correct format.
 Class extends TextValidator
-* CountryValidator - checks if country has a 2 char length alpha2code. class extends TextValidator
+* **CountryValidator** - checks if country has a 2 char length alpha2code. class extends TextValidator
-* CardDateValidator - checks if yearmonth is between a min and max range.
+* **CardDateValidator** - checks if yearmonth is between a min and max range.
 Class extends PropertyValidator<YearMonth>
-* ValidFromDateValidator - checks if validFrom date is between -80 years and this month of this year.
+* **ValidFromDateValidator** - checks if validFrom date is between -80 years and this month of this year.
 Class extends CardDateValidator
-* ExpiryDateValidator - checks if expiryDate is between this month and 20years from now   .Class extends CardDateValidator
+* **ExpiryDateValidator** - checks if expiryDate is between this month and 20years from now   .Class extends CardDateValidator
-* MobileNumberValidator - checks if a mobile number is valid (!null and correct format) for a specific country.
+* **MobileNumberValidator** - checks if a mobile number is valid (!null and correct format) for a specific country.
 The countr code is set during instantiation of the object.
 This class extends PropertyValidator<String>
-* PasscodeValidator - checks if the passcode is digitsonly, length = 6. class implements PropertyValidator<String>
+* **PasscodeValidator** - checks if the passcode is digitsonly, length = 6. class implements PropertyValidator<String>
-* CardNumberValidator - checks if card number is not null, min length, max length, format based on card issuer.
+* **CardNumberValidator** - checks if card number is not null, min length, max length, format based on card issuer.
 Class implements PropertyValidator<String>
-* DecimalValueValidator - abstract class providing logic for decimal values.  required, and between min max range..
+* **DecimalValueValidator** - abstract class providing logic for decimal values.  required, and between min max range..
 Class implements PropertyValidator<Double>
-* DonationAmountValidator - checks if donation amount is >= 0.
+* **DonationAmountValidator** - checks if donation amount is >= 0.
 Class extends DecimalValueValidator
-* IntValueValidator - abstract class providing logic for int values. required, minval, maxval.
+* **IntValueValidator - abstract class providing logic for int values. required, minval, maxval.
 Class implements PropertyValidator<Integer>